 - Adopt a cybersecurity framework as a basis to build their cybersecurity program.
 The City recommends adopting the National Institute of Standards and Technology (NIST) Cybersecurity Framework as a methodology to secure information resources.

 - Develop and update, at least annually, department cybersecurity requirements to mitigate risk and comply with legal and regulatory cybersecurity requirements.
-Department will develop and adopt cybersecurity requirements that should be equivalent to or greater than the citywide security requirements by December 31, 2019.
+Department will develop and adopt cybersecurity requirements that should be equivalent to or greater than the citywide security requirements.